-- (a) The organisation shall report to the DGCA Sri Lanka, and to any other organisation required by the State of the operator to be informed, any accident, serious incident and occurrence as defined in Regulations and the applicable Implementing Standards. - (b) Without prejudice to paragraph (a) the organisation shall report to the DGCA Sri Lanka and to the organisation responsible for the design of the aircraft any incident, malfunction, technical defect, exceeding of technical limitations and any occurrence that would highlight inaccurate, incomplete or ambiguous information contained in the operational suitability data established in accordance with applicable Regulations and Requirements or other irregular circumstance that has or may have endangered the safe operation of the aircraft and that has not resulted in an accident or serious incident. - (c) The reports referred in paragraphs (a) and (b) shall be made in a form and manner established by the DGCA Sri Lanka and contain all pertinent information about the condition known to the organisation. - (d) Reports shall be made as soon as practicable, but in any case within 72 hours of the organisation identifying the condition to which the report relates, unless exceptional circumstances prevent this - (e) Where relevant, the organisation shall produce a follow-up report to provide details of actions it intends to take to prevent similar occurrences in the future, as soon as these actions have been identified.
+- (a) The organisation shall report to the DGCA Sri Lanka, and to any other organisation required by the State of the operator to be informed, any accident, serious incident and occurrence as defined in Regulations and the applicable Implementing Standards. - (b) Without prejudice to paragraph (a) the organisation shall report to the DGCA Sri Lanka and to the organisation responsible for the design of the aircraft any incident, malfunction, technical defect, exceeding of technical limitations and any occurrence that Page 20 of 98 3rd Edition Rev:00 Date: 27th April 2023

+- would highlight inaccurate, incomplete or ambiguous information contained in the type certificate data sheet established in accordance with applicable Regulations and Requirements or other irregular circumstance that has or may have endangered the safe operation of the aircraft and that has not resulted in an accident or serious incident. - (c) The reports referred in paragraphs (a) and (b) shall be made in a form and manner established by the DGCA Sri Lanka and contain all pertinent information about the condition known to the organisation. - (d) Reports shall be made as soon as practicable, but in any case within 72 hours of the organisation identifying the condition to which the report relates, unless exceptional circumstances prevent this. - (e) Where relevant, the organisation shall produce a follow-up report to provide details of actions it intends to take to prevent similar occurrences in the future, as soon as these actions have been identified.
 This report shall be produced in a form and manner established by the DGCA Sri Lanka.